 President of H&H Wealth Management Group

-Most certified financial planners don’t look like me.
-As you can clearly see, I’m not the image that comes to mind when you think of a typical certified financial planner.
+As you can clearly see, I don’t look like your typical certified financial planner.
 I’m one of just a few African-American advisors leading wealth management in the Washington, DC, area and part of an even smaller group of African-American women in my field.
 That makes me stand out but it’s not what makes me unique.

 I understand firsthand the challenges that keep professional women from maximizing their full financial potential.
 I also know it’s possible to turn that around with just one meeting, one change, one decision.